Gunmen Abduct Five Oil Workers in Rivers - THISDAYLIVE

 The oil workers are personnel of a subsidiary of the Nigerian National Petroleum Corporation (NNPC), Integrated Data Services Limited (IDSL) and a subsidiary of China National Petroleum Corporation, BGP, who are contractors of Belemaoil.

-“They were working at a site of on-going seismic operation by Belemaoil when they were abducted on Monday 13th May 2019,” a source said.
+“They were working at a site of ongoing seismic operation by Belemaoil when they were abducted on Monday, May 13, 2019,” a source told THISDAY.

 The state police command confirmed the incident, saying the Commissioner of Police in the state, Usman Belel, has ordered a manhunt for the kidnappers.